-With that much choice, it can be overwhelming to choose where to dine.
-So we put together this handy restaurant guide to help you choose.
+With so much choice, it can be overwhelming trying to choose where to dine.
+So, in order to help you do so, we’ve put together this handy restaurant guide.

-This is a selection of just some of our guests’ favourite restaurants on the island, from simple street food establishments to gourmet cuisine.
-There are so many more, of course…
+This is just a selection of just some of our guests’ favourite restaurants on the island, from simple street food establishments to gourmet cuisine.
+But of course, there are so many more…

 About local cuisine

-Local cuisine mainly revolves around French and Creole cuisine.
-Besides this, Italian and Asian is also very popular on St. Barths.
+Local cuisine mainly revolves around French and Creole origins.
+In addition, Italian and Asian food is also very popular on St. Barths.
 You won’t be hard-pressed to find sushi or pizza here!

 Many restaurants on St. Barths offer a version of traditional French cuisine.
-Some ingredients are imported straight from the flight from Paris.
+Some ingredients are imported straight off the flight from Paris.
 Cheese and wine are a major part of French cuisine.

 Creole cuisine is a little spicier and blends influences from all over the world.
 You’ve probably heard of Gumbo, Jambalaya or bread pudding before?
+You’ll find them here, too.
 Popular methods in Creole cooking include barbecue, smothering, and curry style “colombo”.

 Gustavia & Public

-Public lies north of Gustavia and is one of the most densely inhabited areas.
-It’s near the port, so it’s no wonder Public is home to the island’s sailing school.
-Public is one of the places from where you have a stunning view of the sunset.
+Public is an area that lies north of Gustavia and is one of the most densely inhabited in St Barths.
+It’s near the port, so it’s no wonder that Public is home to the island’s sailing school.
+It’s a great place to catch a stunning view of the sunset.

 Maya’s is an institution on St. Barths—it’s been here since 1984!
 It’s one of our all-time favourites and has a beautiful setting overlooking the water at Public.
 Dishes are made by the lovely Maya, with fresh, Caribbean-sourced ingredients that are flavourful, healthy and light.
 Save space for dessert, their famous chocolate cake is to die for.

 Black Ginger serves authentic and refined Thai cuisine thought up by three Thai chefs.
-Also available for take-out, but dinner is best enjoyed under the starry sky in Black Ginger’s unique interior courtyard.
+The food is also available for take-out lunches, but dinner is best enjoyed under the starry sky in Black Ginger’s unique interior courtyard.

-Enjoy your lunch at Fish Corner, or dinner on Friday or Saturday night from late November!
-There’s a new menu every week, and it’s always a large selection of local seafood and delicious cuisine.
+Enjoy your lunch and dinner (new this season!) at Fish Corner, and head there on Friday and Saturday evening for their amazing seafood platter!
+There’s a new menu every week, and it always boasts a large selection of local seafood that you won’t find elsewhere.

 Eddy’s is one of St. Barths’ oldest restaurants.
 Here, you’ll find traditional Caribbean cuisine served in a beautiful garden setting in the heart of Gustavia.
-We recommend the sautéed wahoo, plantains, and chocolate cake!
+We recommend the sautéed wahoo with ginger sauce, plantains, and chocolate cake!

 If you’re craving great Italian, go for dinner at L’Isola.
 Sophisticated Italian recipes, prepared with only the finest ingredients.
 The home-made pasta is delicious!
 Their pizzeria L’Isoletta also comes highly recommended (at any hour of the day) where you can order pizza by the metre!

-The melting pot of St. Barths and home to Jimmy Buffett’s famous “Cheeseburger in Paradise”—Le Select sits in the centre of town with white plastic chairs and a totally casual vibe.
-Le Select is a St. Barths institution and the oldest bar in town…celebrating its 69th birthday this year.
+The melting pot of St. Barths—and home to Jimmy Buffett’s famous “Cheeseburger in Paradise”—Le Select sits in the centre of town with white plastic chairs and a totally casual vibe.
+Le Select is a St. Barths institution and the oldest bar in town—we’re celebrating its 70th birthday this year!

 Formerly Do Brazil, Shellona Beach is located right in on Shell Beach—one of the best spots to watch the sunset.
-They have a Mediterranean and Greek menu and offer special cocktails.
-Perfect for sundowners, people watching and spending lazy Sunday afternoons!
+They have a Mediterranean and Greek menu and offer special cocktails with a DJ playing top tracks.
+Perfect for sundowners, people-watching and spending lazy Sunday afternoons on a sunlounger!

 Saline & Lorient

 You may have guessed it from the name: Saline is known for its salt.
-Until 1972, salt was extracted here.
+Until 1972, salt was extracted here on the island.
 It’s now a curious landscape of deserted salt flats with naturally formed salt sculptures.

 Lorient is one of the oldest villages in St. Barths.
 It’s considered the cradle of the island’s religion, so be sure to visit the recently restored church atop the hill.
 Lorient’s beach is popular with both families and surfers.